wichmannpas/nextcloudUpgrade/README.md

 Usage
 -----

-Run the script to upgrade your owncloud instance.
+Run the script to upgrade your nextcloud instance.
 The script expects the version number as only parameter.
 The syntax must be the same as in the download link, i.e. *8.2.2*.

 License
 -------

-Copyright 2015 Pascal Wichmann
+Copyright 2016 Pascal Wichmann

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.